a2stuff/a2d/res/notes/testplan.md

 * Using BASIC, create a directory structure: X/Y/Z and save a BASIC file B as X/Y/Z/B. Lock all three directories and the file from BASIC (not DeskTop).
 Launch DeskTop.
 Select X. File > Delete.
 Verify that a prompt is shown for deleting each file in deepest-first order (B, Z, Y, X).
 Click Yes at each prompt.
 Verify that all files are deleted.

 * Create a folder, and a subfolder within it.
 Select the top-most folder.
 Special > Lock.
-Using Apple > Run Basic Here, verify that the folder and subfolder are locked.
+Using Apple Menu > Run Basic Here, verify that the folder and subfolder are locked.
 BYE to return to DeskTop.
 Select the containing volume.
 Special > Unlock.
-Using Apple > Run Basic Here, verify that the folder and subfolder are unlocked.
+Using Apple Menu > Run Basic Here, verify that the folder and subfolder are unlocked.
 * Using BASIC, create a directory X and save a BASIC file X/B. Launch DeskTop.
 Select X. File > Lock.
 Close the window containing X. Open the window containing X. Verify that X is still a folder.

 * Launch DeskTop.
 Find a folder containing a file where the folder and file's creation dates (File > Get Info) differ.
 Copy the folder.
 Select the file in the copied folder.
 File > Get Info.
 Verify that the file creation and modification dates match the original.